Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CONSTRAINTS ON COSMOLOGICAL MODELS

-In our analysis, we also use the latest OHD \citep{LZL2023} to constrain cosmological models, including the 31 Hubble parameter measurements at $0.07<z<1.965$ \citep{Stern2010,Moresco2012,Moresco2015,Moresco2016,Zhang2014,Ratsimbazafy2017}, and a new point at $z=0.80$ proposed by \cite{Jiao2023} in a similar approach. \footnote{In this work, we also use the 31 OHD and the point \cite{Jiao2023}.
-It should be noted that \cite{Borghi2022} obtained another new OHD at $z=0.75$.
-Considering these two measurements are not fully independent and their covariance is not clear, we only use the point \cite{Jiao2023}, which taking advantage of the $~1/\sqrt 2$ fraction of systematic uncertainty.
-One could either use the data from \cite{Borghi2022} alternatively. }.
-For the OHD data set, the $\chi^2$ has the form
+It should be emphasized that GRBs cannot confidently constrain this DE model alone, as shown in Fig. \ref{constrain1}-\ref{constrain_CPL_fixed_h}.
+Therefore, we also use the latest OHD in Ref.~\refcite{LZL2023} to constrain cosmological models, including the 31 Hubble parameter measurements at $0.07<z<1.965$ \cite{Stern2010,Moresco2012,Moresco2015,Moresco2016,Zhang2014,Ratsimbazafy2017} and a new point at $z=0.80$ proposed by Jiao \emph{et al.} \cite{Jiao2023} in a similar approach.
+It should be noted that Borghi \emph{et al.}\cite{Borghi2022} obtained another new OHD at $z=0.75$.
+Considering these two measurements \cite{Jiao2023,Borghi2022} are not fully independent and their covariance is not clear, we only use the point in Ref.~\refcite{Jiao2023}, which takes advantage of the $~1/\sqrt 2$ fraction of systematic uncertainty.
+One could either use the data in Ref.~\refcite{Borghi2022} alternatively with other 31 OHD to investigate cosmology \cite{Kumar2023,Muccino2023,Lee2023,Favale2023}.
+For the OHD data set, the $\chi^2$ has the form \cite{ZLYNLW2024}

-Here $N_3=32$ denotes the number of the Hubble parameter measurements.
+where $\sigma_{H_i}$ represents the observed uncertainty of the 17 uncorrelated measurements; $\Delta \hat{H} = H_{\text{obs}}(z_i) - H_{\text{th}}(z_i; p, H_0)$ represents the difference of the 15 correlated measurements with the inverse of the covariance matrix $C^{-1}_H $.
+The full (non-diagonal) covariance matrix \cite{Moresco2020} for the correlated measurements is computed as\footnote{\url{https://gitlab.com/mmoresco/CCcovariance}}:

+Here, $C_{\text{stat}}$ incorporates statistical errors and is diagonal, and $C_{\text{sys}}$ encompasses systematic uncertainties related to the estimation of physical properties of galaxies, such as stellar metallicity and potential contamination by a young component.
 The total $\chi^2$ of GRB and OHD data is

+The constraint results of the high-redshift GRBs (182 GRBs at $z\geq 0.8$, and 131 GRBs at $z\geq 1.4$) from the J221 data set and 32 OHD, are plotted in Fig. \ref{constrain3} ($\Lambda$CDM model), Fig. \ref{constrain4} ($w$CDM model), and summarized in Tab. \ref{tab2} with the 1$\sigma$ confidence level.